How to buy the best mini hi-fi system

 Separate speakers or an all-in-one?
 Bluetooth streaming or USB support?
 This expert guide will help you pick the best mini hi-fi for you.

 The best hi-fi systems sound great, are easy to use, and will bring you constant listening pleasure for years to come.
 It's a crowded market, with plenty of micro and mini hi-fi systems to choose from, all promising to be the best you've ever heard.
-Only a few can deliver on that promise, which is why it pays to do some research before you buy.
+Watch the video above to help you get to grips with the options.

 Depending on how you wish to use your home sound system, mini hi-fi and micro hi-fi models can offer anything from just a simple CD player or radio to newer technology such as Bluetooth and internet-streaming services.
 Some will even let you digitise your music collection, and have a large internal memory that can store hundreds of songs.

-Explore our expert advice below to help guide you through making your mini hi-fi purchase.
+Explore our expert advice below - or watch the video above - to help guide you through making your mini hi-fi purchase.
 We explain how much you are likely to spend on a new mini hi-fi system, what features to look out for, and how you can use your mini hi-fi to boost your TV's sound, as well as enjoy music, podcasts and the radio.

 To discover the models Which? recommends, take a look at our mini hi-fi Best Buys.

 How much should I spend on a mini hi-fi system?